ABOUT THE EXPERIENCE

 What’s your cancellation policy?

-- If you need to withdraw from a workshop, you must inform us at least 60 days prior to the first day of the workshop, and we will refund your full tuition, less a $300 registration fee.
+If you need to withdraw from a workshop, you must inform us no later than 90 days prior to the first day of your workshop, and we will refund your full tuition, less a $500.00 registration/cancellation fee.
 After the cutoff date a refund will only be made if a qualified replacement is found.
+If it is necessary for us to cancel a workshop, all registered participants will be notified at once, and you will receive a full refund of payments.

 WAIVER OF LIABILITY